streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

     >
     > For more information about the `pulsarctl topic offload options` command, including flags, descriptions, default values, and shorthands, see [here](https://streamnative.io/docs/pulsarctl/v0.4.0/#-em-offload-em-).

-- This example checks GCS offload status using pulsarctl with the command `pulsarctl topic offload-status options`.
+- This example checks GCS status using pulsarctl with the command `pulsarctl topic offload-status options`.

     ```bash
     bin/pulsarctl topic offload-status persistent://my-tenant/my-namespace/topic1